jongmoonl/rosalind_python/README.md

 [rosalind ba3h](http://rosalind.info/problems/ba3h/) - Reconstruct a String from its k-mer Composition
 [rosalind ba5d](http://rosalind.info/problems/ba5d/) - Find the Longest Path in a DAG
 [rosalind ba10a](http://rosalind.info/problems/ba10a/) - Compute the Probability of a Hidden Path
-[rosalind ba10b](http://rosalind.info/problems/ba10a/) - Compute the Probability of an Outcome Given a Hidden Path
+[rosalind ba10b](http://rosalind.info/problems/ba10b/) - Compute the Probability of an Outcome Given a Hidden Path
+[rosalind ba10c](http://rosalind.info/problems/ba10c/) - Implement the Viterbi Algorithm